 - Cook the bacon (I like to bake mine on a parchment-lined sheet at 375F for about 20 minutes, flipping halfway through).

 - While bacon is cooking, cut the melon in half lengthwise.
-Remove and discard seeds; cut melon into 1.5 inch (3.75 cm) wedges and cut rind off each wedge.
-Slice the melon flesh into large cubes (approximately 5 inches / 3.75 cm square) and put these in a serving bowl.
+Remove and discard seeds; cut melon into 1 1/2 inch (3.75 cm) wedges and cut rind off each wedge.
+Slice the melon flesh into bite-sized pieces (no larger than 1 inch/3.75 cm) and put these in a serving bowl.

 - Put the olive oil, honey, lemon juice, Dijon and a few grinds of pepper in a small jar with a tight lid.
 Cover the jar and shake until dressing is well blended.